Bonfida/vault-watcher/README.md

 <h2 align="center">Introduction</h2>
 <br />

 This security utility can be deployed as a container on a server to enable the monitoring of mission-critical native sol, spl-token and program accounts.
 Thanks to compatibility with Slack notifications, it constitutes the basis for a simple early warning system able to detect suspicious variations in account balances and deployments.
-As such, it can help help detect critical bugs in production systems, as well as intentional attacks resulting from contract exploits, key theft, rogue agents/teams, etc.
+As such, it can help detect critical bugs in production systems, as well as intentional attacks resulting from contract exploits, key theft, rogue agents/teams, etc.

 <br />
 <a name="usage"></a>